updated Tuesday, March 17

 Download a free copy of the Best Practices in the Online Practice of Couple and Family Therapy.

-AAMFT Affiliate Partner Motivo is offering all AAAMFT members a free, HIPAA-compliant platform for virtual supervision during COVID-19.
+Motivo: offering all AAMFT members a free, HIPAA-compliant platform for virtual supervision during COVID-19.

 Read their announcement, Supporting Our Supervisors During COVID-19, for more information.